 Northern Nigeria: A Critical Perspective, at a seminar held at the University of Bayreuth.

-Of all the presentations and speeches Sanusi Lamido Sanusi has given on Shari’a Law, two themes seem to stand out in his position on the topic.
+Of all the presentations and speeches Sanusi Lamido Sanusi has given on Shari’a Law, two themes seem to stand out in his position.

 He believes that Islam is more concerned about justice delivery rather than being used as a means to power political agendas.